15 Desserts For Gestational Diabetes

 Who said dessert can’t be a drink?
 Smoothies are great for breakfast, snacks and even dessert during pregnancy and, with the right ingredients, have a good balance of protein, fibre and low GI carbohydrates.

-Take some fresh or frozen berries, add milk of your choice and some Greek yoghurt, blend it all up and you’re done.
+Take some fresh or frozen berries, add milk of your choice and some Greek yogurt, blend it all up and you’re done.

 You can add a small amount of frozen banana if you want a little extra sweetness, and fats such as nut butter, avocado and chia seeds also make a great addition to smoothies.